How to Steal Light, Luck, and Energy From Others (Or Not)by Scott Jeffrey

 An underlying sense of deficiency drives us to meet these basic needs.

-This feeling of a need not being met mainly relates to situations from our childhood.
-And so we consciously don’t know why we feel a sense of lack.
+This feeling of a need not being met mainly relates to situations from our childhoods.
+So often time, we’re not conscious of why we feel a sense of lack.

-And in the absence of a sense of completeness, of feeling whole, we seek outside of ourselves for what’s missing.
-And this unconscious drive leads us to vampirism—to stealing the energy, light, and luck from others.
+In the absence of a sense of completeness, of feeling whole, we seek sources outside of ourselves for what’s missing.
+And this unconscious drive often leads us to vampirism—to stealing the energy, light, and luck from others.

 Archetypes: Vampires, Witches, and Warlocks